jijihohococo/ichi-orm/README.md

 <i>R means required</i>

+## Table Structure

+If you have the column named "deleted_at", be sure that the column is NULLABLE column.

 ## Create Model From Commandline

 Firstly you need to created the file named "ichi" under your project folder and use the below code in this file